rafalwrzeszcz-wrzasqpl/pl.wrzasq.parent/src/site/markdown/guide/plugins.md

 ## `org.apache.maven.plugins:maven-resources-plugin`

 Resources are configured to be processed with `\` escape character (when filtered).
 Initially resources are configured to be located at `src/main/resources` and set for filtering.
+Additionally `src/main/resources-binary` directory is defined to be used as-it-is - these resources won't be filtered.

 ## `org.apache.maven.plugins:maven-site-plugin`